 About the collaboration

-The ISRC explores the challenges that lie at the heart of relations between Indigenous and settler Australians.
+The ISRC is a multi-disciplinary research unit devoted to exploring the challenges that lie at the heart of relations between Indigenous and settler Australians.
 In the wake of government rejection of the Uluru Statement from the Heart (270kb pdf), the ISRC looks to expand public and official understanding of these challenges, and explore what might inform, shape and give life to more just relations between Indigenous and non-Indigenous peoples.

 To find out more about the Wurundjeri peoples, please visit the Wurundjeri Tribe Council website.